Housing affordability and ultra-low interest rates drive strong results for detached houses.

 In the short-term house prices are projected to deliver solid capital growth, with 5-8 per cent price increases expected over the next 12 months.

-While price growth is also highly likely in 2022, it should be noted that unless there are structural changes in the SA economy, medium to long-term population growth, and consequently capital growth, are likely to be modest.
+While price growth is also highly likely in 2022, it should be noted that unless there are structural changes in the SA economy, medium to long-term employment and population growth, and consequently capital growth, are likely to be modest.

-In the foreseeable future, rental apartments carry a higher level of risk.
+For the foreseeable future, rental apartments carry a relatively higher level of risk.
 There have been large increases in rental listings and also large drops in rent in the Adelaide Central and Hills area, increasing the serviceability risk, particularly for highly leveraged inventors relying on rental income and taxation planning to service their mortgage payments.
 Mortgage arrears in those high-supply areas should be closely monitored.